Backcountry Radio Etiquette

 Send a distress call for assistance in case of an accident

-Request another group to call 911 or mount an organized rescue if 911 can’t be reached directly
+Request another group to call 911 if without service

 Tips for using your radio